Sochan Gathering in Great Smoky Mountains National Park

 Sochan gathering is by permit only.

-Under the new agreement, up to 36 permitted gatherers will be able to gather sochan in the Park.
-These gatherers went through a selection process with their community clubs and attended a training on March 25, 2019.
-They will be issued permits and collection bags for use in the Park.
-If you do not have a permit and official collection bags, you may not gather sochan on Park land.
+Under the agreement, up to 36 permitted gatherers will be able to gather sochan in the Park each year.
+These gatherers submit an application and attend a training to review details of the gathering agreement, after which they are issued permits and collection bags for use in the Park.
+If you do not have a current permit and official collection bags, you may not gather sochan on Park land.

 NPS staff need to monitor sochan harvesting in order to demonstrate the sustainability of the program.
 Any gathering of sochan in the Park outside of permit conditions will be subject to standard penalties for violation of Park rules.